hadii-tech/gsl-slurm/README.md

    * Additionally, all nodes should be able to communicate (via ping) with other nodes in the cluster via their hostnames as well.
 * All nodes should have root password-less SSH configured between each all the other nodes in the cluster
 * All nodes should be running Ubuntu 20.04
-* All nodes should mount a NAS at the same location.
+* All nodes should mount a NAS at the same location (e.g. '\nas').
+* All nodes should be able to to create and modify directories and their permissions on the configured nas directory above.
+* Clocks should be synchronized across all nodes in the cluster

 ## Getting Started
 Complete the following instructions on **controller** node of the cluster.
 This node will run the playbook and coordination the installation over all the other nodes in the cluster.
 The playbook should be run as **root** user.